epochpic/epochpic.github.io/content/documentation/basic_usage/Compiler_Flags.md

     doing benchmarking.
 -   COLLISIONS_TEST - This enables some routines for debugging the collision routines.
 It completely alters the behaviour of the code.
     This flag should never be enabled by the end user.
+Removed in v4.19.7.
 -   PER_PARTICLE_CHARGE_MASS - By default, the particle charge and
     mass are specified on a per-species basis.
 With this flag enabled, charge and mass become a per-particle property.
 This is a legacy